-An iPhone user in Brazil, who bought an iPhone last year, sued Apple in consumers court for not finding a charging adapter in the box.
+An iPhone user in Brazil, who bought an iPhone last year, sued Apple in consumer court for not finding a charging adapter in the box.
 Despite Apple’s defending statement that the box contained a USB-C cable to Lightning cable, which allows customers to charge their phones with power adapters they have purchased, a judge from a Goiania civil court ruled that the practice was a ‘tie sales’.
 This means that a customer is forced to buy two products to make one work, according to court documents.

 Apple claimed that the box contained a USB-C cable to Lightning cable, which allows customers to charge their phones with power adapters they have purchased from other companies.